- Written by Dr.Mehmet Demircioglu

 If the issue is ordinary soreness from surgery, migraine medicine may not be the right answer.
 If the issue is increasing donor pain, severe donor area pain after a hair transplant matters more than treating everything as migraine.

-Tell the clinic the name of the medicine, the dose written on the prescription, how many days per month you use it, what happens if you delay it, and whether you also use anti-nausea tablets, anti-inflammatory medicine, antidepressants, blood pressure medicine, sleep medicine, or caffeine-heavy products.
+Before surgery, share the exact medicine name, the dose written on the prescription, how many days per month you use it, what happens if you delay it, and whether you also use medicine for nausea, anti inflammatory medicine, antidepressants, blood pressure medicine, sleep medicine, or high caffeine products.
+Do not reduce the history to “migraine tablets.”

 Also explain your migraine pattern.
 A rare migraine triggered by missed sleep is not the same as frequent attacks with vomiting and light sensitivity.
 Migraine with aura, unusual neurological symptoms, or a recent change in the pattern deserves more attention before an elective operation.